BIGJRA/BIGJRA.github.io/rejuv.md

 | Lumineon       | 34       | Chewtle         | 20       |
 | Masquerain     | 1        | Quagsire        | 20       |

 Head to Sheridan and go to the Spring of Purification.
-Here you’ll find Poliwag \#2.
+Here you'll find Poliwag \#2.

 Sheridan Village